samuelsycamore/portfolio-as-docs/docs/content-writing/music/louisville-report.md

 ---
-title: 'An interview series from the underground music scene in Louisville, Kentucky'
+title: 'An interview series from the local music scene in Louisville, Kentucky'
 date: '2014-01-06'
 tags: ['music', 'pop culture', 'interview']
 draft: false